TolgaTatli/Moon/_posts/2018-09-08-log-parsing-with-morphlines-2.md

 feature: /assets/img/Log_Parsing_with_Morphlines.jpg
 image: "/assets/img/Log_Parsing_with_Morphlines.jpg"
 ---
-Morphlines is an open source framework that eases the development of data ingestion and parsing applications written in Java.
-Originally developed by Cloudera, Morphlines is part of the [Kite SDK](http://kitesdk.org){:target="_blank"} which was spun off as its own open source project.
-Although Morphlines was developed with the Hadoop ecosystem in mind, it can just as easily be used in any kind of program that needs to transform data in a consistent and configurable way.
-This is part 1 of a 2 part series that shows you how to create log parsing applications with Morphlines.

-Part 1 focuses on how to write Morphlines scripts and use them to parse and map common log formats.
-Part 2 will cover how to write a Morphlines parsing application.
+Morphlines is an open source parsing engine that enables you to write parsing applications that can handle a wide variety of log formats.
+In [part 1](/log-parsing-with-morphlines-1){:target="_blank"} of this series on log parsing with morphlines, I described how to use morphlines scripts to parse JSON and syslog formatted text streams then output the parsed fields on *stdout*.